SmingHub/Sming/Sming/Components/spiffs/README.rst

    Default: 7

    Number of file descriptors allocated.
 This sets the maximum number of files which may be opened at once.

+.. envvar:: SPIFFS_OBJ_META_LEN

+   Default: 16

+   Maximum size of metadata which SPIFFS stores in each file index header (after the filename).
+   If this value is changed, existing SPIFFS images will not be readable.

+   The default value given here is provided to support :component:`IFS` extended file attribute information.